-High Pressure Boilers – PowerthermPowertherm or high pressure boilers are mostly water tube boilers in which water is on the tube side while flue gases flow across the tubes thereby transferring heat from flue gases to water using cross flow heat transfer.
+High pressure boilers (Powertherm) are mostly water tube boilers in which water is on the tube side while flue gases flow across the tubes thereby transferring heat from flue gases to water using cross flow heat transfer.

-Thermodyne Engineering Systems has a vast experience in manufacturing Water Tube Boilers of a wide range of capacity that suits the customer needs.
+Thermodyne has a vast experience in manufacturing Water Tube Boilers of a wide range of capabilities that suit the customer needs.

 Overall, Circulation Ratio is an important factor in designing of water tube boilers.
 Based on circulation there are 2 basic designs of water tube boilers: Natural Circulation Boilers and Forced Circulation Boilers